Softpanorama

 Also along with virtualization trend (in which the fairy tail of "world domination" now is replaced by harsh reality of co-existence as a minority often in a form of a "guest OS") There is another trend that favors linux in large corporate environment.

-Corporate socialism as a powerful promoter of linux in large enterprise environment
+Corporate socialism as a powerful promoter of desktop linux in large enterprise environment

-Paradoxically this is connected with the decisive victory of "Corporate IT socialism" against capitalism in large corporations :-).
-This term more precisely reflect the essence of the problem with misguided and hypertrophied role of central planning (often "in the name of security" or SOX compliance, no more no less; as if SOX has anything to do with IT, despite quite successful efforts of major auditor companies to prove otherwise.) and simultaneous uncontrolled proliferation of IT bureaucrats who in best "land of socialism" tradition try to enhance their advancement chances by creating clueless or openly harmful all-encompassing policies and procedures.
+Paradoxically some part of linux success is connected with the decisive victory of "Corporate IT socialism" against capitalism in large corporations :-).
+This term reflect the common problem of misguided and hypertrophied role of central planning (often "in the name of security" or SOX compliance, no more no less; as if SOX has anything to do with IT).
+And related uncontrolled proliferation of IT bureaucrats who in best "land of socialism" tradition try to enhance their advancement chances by creating clueless or openly harmful all-encompassing policies and procedures.
 Often they not only demonstrate absence of understanding of any technical issues, but are completely detached from the common sense.

 Partially as an overreaction to SOX, partially due to the greed of auditing companies, partially due to stagnation o IT in general, IT management more and more resorts to imposing a severe limitations of Windows functionality in the best "Brezhnev socialism" style.
 Such restrictions are damaging to the corporation as a whole not only because they are negatively affecting productivity and morale, but also because they channel staff energy into studying and creating countermeasure to defeat those measures.
 Usage of linux is one pretty common reaction of excessive bureaucratization of Windows environment.
 Solaris and some flavors of BSD sometimes are also used if the user has an experience with those OSes.

-In any case, there is distinct trend that repeat "glass computing center" history on a new level but where the attach target instead of mainframes with its MVS is now Windows.
-Group policies are often deployed in such a way that PC became semi-unusable.
+In any case, there is distinct trend that repeat "glass computing center" history on a new level, but where the target of attack by "rebels" become Windows instead of mainframes.
+This is especially true if group policies are deployed in such a way that PC became semi-unusable and booting Windows takes 10-15 minutes.
 If we remember situation with mainframes and growth of mainframe bureaucracy before the demise of "glass wall datacenters", one can say that this is another example that "History repeats itself, first as tragedy, second as farce".

 Perversion of security